 Adding or editing products using Square’s inventory feature is simple to do from your dashboard on Square’s website or the Square POS app on your phone or tablet.
 If you need to upload multiple products, it’s best to use the dashboard.
 Otherwise, you can manage your inventory through Square’s POS app.
+Learn how to do inventory on Square in nine easy steps.

 Step 1: Create a Square Account